So you are planning a visit to Japan...

 Winter Attire: Boots

 Finding light-weight winter boots with great warmth and good grip is a challenge.
 Even more of a challenge is to find good light-weight boots that pull on and off easily.
 Lace-up boots are a real nuisance in Japan where taking ones shoes off multiple times a day is the norm.

 My boots of choice for the harsh winter months (January, February and in some years early March) are lightweight, thinsulate-lined and very warm even when standing on ice and snow for long periods.
 I have tried various models and makes and have returned again and again to Keen and currently use Keen Winterport II (previously Brixen).
+Other manufacturers, such as Columbia or North Face, now make similar styles of boots, some even with a side zipper making them even easier to remove and pull on.

-No doubt other companies, such as Columbia or North Face, produce something similar, but when shopping around make sure you find something without laces (a real pain in Japan) and with a low temperature rating and good thinsulate insulation.
+When shopping around make sure you find something without laces (a real pain in Japan) and with a low temperature rating and good thinsulate insulation.

 Others choose to use their Muckboot Arctic Sport boots.
 These are ideal for zodiac landings in the Arctic and Antarctica, and they are not bad for winter Japan as they are well-insulated and pull on.
 They are rather bulky though and wearing them on flights isn't so convenient.

 Some opt for the old-style Sorel boots (clunky, rather heavy lace-ups) with their removable felt liners, though I cannot recommend them.
 Nor can I recommend Neos over boots.
 These may work for you for some landing situations, but unfortunately, I have seen too many folk trip and even fall in them.
 As an overboot they provide poor stability and traction on ice and snow and the addition of a further layer – the ice-grippers – doesn't work well with them.